NAM Console > NAM Probe Configuration > Software Services > Autodiscovered Software Services

 Monitoring default software services is aimed at users who are new to the concept of software service monitoring.
 You can quickly enable traffic monitoring based on well-known ports, regardless of server or client IP addresses, and you can define IP address ranges for monitored servers, clients, or both.
-In order to specify IP address ranges you must select the Enable monitoring of autodiscovered services option.
+To specify IP address ranges, you must enable monitoring of autodiscovered software services.

 Autodiscovered software services